KeyanSong/431-2018/README.md

 The most recent draft of [the course notes](https://thomaselove.github.io/2018-431-book/) is now available.

-- This will serve as your main textbook for the course, although there are several other resources listed in the [syllabus](https://thomaselove.github.io/2018-431-syllabus/) which you'll need, as well.
+- This will serve as your main textbook for the course, although there are other key resources listed in the [syllabus](https://thomaselove.github.io/2018-431-syllabus/) which you'll need, as well.

-## In-Class Presentation Slides
+## In-Class Materials

-Slides from each class will appear on [the slides page](https://github.com/THOMASELOVE/431-2018/tree/master/slides) as the semester progresses.
+Slides and other materials (including frequently asked questions) from each class appear on [the slides page](https://github.com/THOMASELOVE/431-2018/tree/master/slides) as the semester progresses.

 ## Software